AryaSvitkona/swag-community-workflow/readme.md

 ## Introduction <a name="introduction"></a>
 This repository is about working Shopware 5 development & deployment workflows focused on an example project with experience from our daily business.
-Those workflows show one possible way from Shopware 5 installation over testing until deployment to live environment.
+Those workflows provide one possible way from Shopware 5 installation over testing until deployment to live environment.
 Since this is a growing community project, feel free to contribute, share your knowledge, your tools or add questions in the issue tracker.